 Even if winter temperatures plummet, you will still be able to enjoy our yew trees, holly and mistletoe; the rare green hellebore also grows close to the path on our green walk.

 For our rangers and their volunteers, winter is one of the busiest times of the year - it is essential that any woodland work is completed before birds begin nesting in the trees on the estate in spring.
 There is always plenty of coppicing and important tree safety work.
-Wherever possible, the coppiced wood from the estate is used for fencing, benches and seats, edging steps and defining paths.
+Wherever possible, the coppiced wood from the estate is used for fencing, benches, edging steps and defining paths.